vwillcox/speedtest-cron/README.md

 For the email sections you will need:

-sudo apt-get install mpack zip
+sudo apt-get install mpack zip ssmtp mailutils mpack

 I am working on an installer - this will come in a later version once other bugs are fixed.